ThreeDotsLabs/watermill/docs/content/pubsubs/sql.md

 There is `DefaultSchema` defined for most common use case (storing events in a table).
 You can base your schema on this one, extending only chosen methods.

+##### Extending schema

+Consider an example project, where you're fine with using the default schema, but would like to use `BINARY(16)` for storing the `uuid` column, instead of `VARCHAR(36)`.
+In that case, you have to define two methods:

+* `SchemaInitializingQueries` that creates the table.
+* `UnmarshalMessage` method that produces a `Message` from the database record.

+Note that you don't have to use the initialization queries provided by Watermill.
+They will be run only if you set the `InitializeSchema` field to `true` in the config.
+Otherwise, you can use your own solution for database migrations.

 {{% render-md %}}
 {{% load-snippet-partial file="src-link/watermill-sql/pkg/sql/schema_adapter.go" first_line_contains="// DefaultSchema" last_line_contains="type DefaultSchema" %}}
 {{% /render-md %}}